-Inflationary trends in certain markets and global supply chain challenges may negatively affect our sales and operating performance. ~~We continued to experience the~~ The impact of inflation on material, logistical and other costs ~~subsided~~ during the ~~three~~ six months ended September 30, 2023.
-We expect that December 31, 2023, which was primarily driven by a significant easing during the combination of our strategy to premiumize the portfolio, cost savings programs, and recent pricing actions will enable us to offset inflationary pressure on costs. ~~second quarter~~ Inflation may continue to impact certain costs, such as labor, however, we currently anticipate the overall impact of inflation to continue to ease in the upcoming quarters. quarters of fiscal 2024.
+Inflationary trends in certain markets and global supply chain challenges may negatively affect our sales and operating performance.
+The impact of inflation on material, logistical and other costs subsided during the ~~six~~ nine months ended ~~December 31, 2023~~ March 31, 2024, which was primarily driven by a significant easing during the second quarter, and third quarters.
+Inflation may continue to impact certain costs, such as labor, however, we currently anticipate the overall impact of inflation to continue to ease remain muted in the upcoming quarters fourth quarter of fiscal 2024.